Is it normal to have bad breath after tooth extraction? I am going to show you how to get rid of bad breath after tooth extraction.

 - Poor feeding habit

-This horrible taste in mouth after tooth extraction is as a result of the bacteria activities in you pulled tooth area and it causes tooth extraction stinks.
+This horrible taste in mouth after a tooth extraction is a result of the bacteria activities in your pulled tooth area and it causes tooth extraction stinks.

 Avoid sugary foods snacks and deal more with organic foods and veggies.

-- Other causes of mouth smells after tooth extraction are: Poor air flow, other related medical conditions like throat clogging, throat ulcer and the likes.
+- Other causes of mouth smell after tooth extraction are Poor airflow, other related medical conditions like throat clogging, throat ulcer and the likes.

 How long can bad breath last after tooth extraction?

 For you to know how to get rid of bad breath after tooth extraction, you need to know generally accepted time for bad breath after tooth pulled.